sebastiaanverborg/docs/source/products/baloise/push-api/bicycle.rst

    "last_name", "yes", "``string``", "Customer last name."
    "email", "yes", "``string``", "Customer Email Address."
    "data", "yes", "``object``", "JSON - See Policy Data Input."
+   "metadata", "no", "``object``", "Key/value pairs of arbitrary metadata that can be provided by the user."

 Policy Data Input
 ~~~~~~~~~~~~~~~~~